Data vs classifiers, who wins?: Introduction

-In previous works \citeyearpar{prudencio2015analysis,martinez2016making,martinez2019item,song2021efficient} Item Response Theory (IRT) was adopted as a new tool to solve this problem and provide a new and robust approach that allows evaluating both datasets and classifiers.
-Used in psychometric tests, IRT aims to measure an individual's ability to correctly answer a set of items (e.g., questions) by calculating the individual's probability of answering the item correctly.
+But in the data vs classifiers fight, which is more important?
+According to \cite{domingos2012few}, even a simpler classifier can beat the best classifier if the first classifier has much more training data than the second.
+At the same time, ``data alone is not enough'', i.e., the learning algorithms adopted in a dataset are crucial and make all the difference in the final learning results.
+Thus, data and models are two sides of the same coin of ML experimentation.
+So, an important question to address is how to evaluate classifiers, considering the dataset's importance as well.
+In previous works \citep{prudencio2015analysis,martinez2016making,martinez2019item,song2021efficient}, Item Response Theory (IRT) was adopted to answer this question and to provide a robust approach that allows for evaluating both datasets and classifiers.
+IRT has been widely adopted in psychometric tests to measure an individual's ability to correctly answer a set of items (e.g., questions) by taking into account the difficulty of the items.
+High ability values are assigned for individuals that correctly solve the most difficult items, while maintaining a consistent performance in the easy items as well.
 By considering classifiers as individuals and test instances as items, it is then possible to apply the concepts of IRT in the ML field.
-In addition, the IRT assesses the individual's ability according to the complexity of the item being answered, through the parameters that describe the item.
-Thus, when applying IRT in ML, it is possible to simultaneously evaluate datasets and algorithms already considering the complexity of the data when measuring the classifier performance.
+Thus, when applying IRT in ML, it is possible to simultaneously evaluate datasets and algorithms already considering the complexity of the dataset when measuring the classifier performance.